python-openxml/python-docx/docs/dev/analysis/features/header-footer.rst

 Or use a footer to have company contact information at the bottom of every page.

+For brevity in the discussion below I will occasionally use the term *header* to refer to either a header and footer object, trusting the reader to understand its applicability to either type of object.

 Structure
 =========

+For the sake of simplicity, we will assume we have a single header applied to all pages.

-A header consists of five parts:
+This header consists of five parts:

 1. /word/header1.xml
 --------------------

 This file contains the header contents.
 It could be named anything but it is often named header1.

-A file can contain multiple headers and/or multiple footers.
+A file can contain multiple headers.
 Each one should be stored in a different file:
 ``/word/header1.xml``, ``/word/header2.xml``, etc.

 Here's a simple example: